asalshamim/portfolio-Asal-Shamim/README.md

 # About Me

-# 📚 An aspiring Python developer, interested in Machine Learning.
+# An aspiring Python developer, interested in Machine Learning.

-# 🔍 Connect with me
+#  Connect me 📞